tejasphirke/Sign-Language-Detection/README.md

-# Sign-Language-Recognizer
+# Sign Language Detection
-Using video data set of asl, we will be implementing openCV to perform this project
+Using video data set of asl, we implemented CNN and LSTM to perform this project